rayjonesjay/wget/TESTS.md

 ## Overview

-This documentation serves as a guide for using specific links to conduct tests.
-Each type of resource is categorized for ease of access.
+This document serves as a guide for using specific links to verify if your WGET program can handle different types of resources correctly.
+By using these links, you can ensure that your program is functioning as intended and can manage various content types from both the internet and a local server.

 ## Testing Internet Links

 ### Images

-To test image accessibility, you can copy and paste the following link into your web browser:
+To test if your WGET program can correctly download and handle image links, use the following link:
 ```
 https://pbs.twimg.com/media/EMtmPFLWkAA8CIS.jpg
 ```

 ### Text Files

-To test text file retrieval, copy and paste the links below into your browser:
+To verify if your program can retrieve text files from the internet, use the following links:
 ```
 https://learn.zone01kisumu.ke/git/root/public/raw/branch/master/subjects/ascii-art/thinkertoy.txt
 https://learn.zone01kisumu.ke/git/root/public/raw/branch/master/subjects/ascii-art/shadow.txt